avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For a `RegisterSubnetValidatorTx` to be valid, `Signer` must be a valid proof-of-possession of the `blsPublicKey` defined in the `RegisterSubnetValidatorMessage` contained in the transaction.

-Note that there is no `EndTime` specified in this transaction.
-Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0`.

 After a `RegisterSubnetValidatorTx` is accepted, the P-Chain must be willing to sign a `SubnetValidatorRegistrationMessage` for the given `validationID` with `registered` set to `true`, until the time at which the Subnet Validator is removed from the validator set using a `SetSubnetValidatorWeightTx` as described below.

 When it is known that a given `validationID` *is not and never will be* an existing validation period for a Subnet, the P-Chain must be willing to sign a `SubnetValidatorRegistrationMessage` for the `validationID` with `registered` set to `false`.
 This could be the case if the `expiry` time of the message has passed prior to the message being delivered in a `RegisterSubnetValidatorTx`, or if the Subnet Validator was successfully registered and then later removed.
 This enables the P-Chain to prove to validator managers that a validator has been removed or never added.
 The P-Chain must refuse to sign any `SubnetValidatorRegistrationMessage` where the `validationID` does not correspond to an active validator and the `expiry` is in the future.